CMU-Perceptual-Computing-Lab/panoptic-toolbox/README.md

 Note that this sample example currently does not have VGA videos.

 You can also download any other seqeunce through this script.
-Just use the the name of the target sequence instead of the "171204_pose1_sample".
+Just use the the name of the target sequence: instead of the "171204_pose1panopticHD". r example,

-For example,

 ```
 ./scripts/getData.sh 171204_pose1
 ```

-for the full version of [171204_pose1](http://domedb.perception.cs.cmu.edu/171204_pose1.html) sequence.
+for the full version of [171204_pose1](http://domedb.perception.cs.cmu.edu/171204_pose1.html) sequence:.

-You can also specify the number of videos you want to donwload.
+You can also specify the number of videospanopticHDnt to donwload.
 ```
 ./scripts/getData.sh (sequenceName) (VGA_Video_Number) (HD_Video_Number)
 ```